cuplsensor/cupldeploy/README.md

 The backend web application is hosted at a domain name, for example: [latest.b.cupl.uk](https://latest.b.cupl.uk).

-The domain is registered with the DigitalOcean DNS.
+The domain is registered with the DigitalOcean DNS server.
 An **A record** routes traffic to the IP address of a DigitalOcean Droplet, which is a virtual machine running Linux.

 Services are packaged into [Docker](https://en.wikipedia.org/wiki/Docker_(software)) containers.
 This is done for isolation: one service is not able to interfere with another.
 Each *sees* its own Linux installation and has to install its own dependencies, thereby avoiding [dependency hell](https://en.wikipedia.org/wiki/Dependency_hell).